 Each provision in Division B has been analyzed to determine what it is intended to achieve.
 The resultant intent statements clarify what undesirable results each provision seeks to preclude.
-These statements are not a legal component of the Code, but are advisory in nature, and can help Code users establish performance targets for alternative solutions.
-They are published as part of the online Code subscriptions and as a separate electronic document entitled "Supplement to the NBC 2015: Intent Statements," which is available on NRC's Web site.
-These intent statements should be cross referenced with the associated requirements of the British Columbia Building Code.
+These statements are not a legal component of the By-law, but are advisory in nature, and can help By-law users establish performance targets for alternative solutions.
+They are published as part of the online By-law subscriptions and as a separate electronic document entitled "Supplement to the NBC 2015: Intent Statements," which is available on NRC's Web site.
+These intent statements should be cross referenced with the associated requirements of the Building By-law.